-Do I Have a Problem With Alcohol or Drugs?
+Do I Have a Concern With Alcohol or Drugs?

 Alcohol abuse or dependency may be a problem when you answer yes to one or more of the following questions: